Module 7: Investigating corruption in project procurement

 Several factors applicable to the infrastructure sector can facilitate corruption in the procurement phase.
 These factors can also complicate an investigation into such corruption.
 These factors include:

-• numerous companies and individuals may be involved in the project (e.g. project owner, contractor, sub-contractors, suppliers, consultants)
+• numerous companies and individuals may be involved in the procurement process (e.g. project owner, design consultant, bidding organisations)

-• the project may be technically complex which could be difficult to understand, and corruption could be concealed in technical issues
+• the project may be technically complex which could be difficult for investigators to understand, and corruption could be concealed in technical issues

-• there may be a large quantity of different types of complex documents (tender and tender evaluation documents, bids from competing contractors, contract conditions, specification, bill of quantities, drawings, programme)
+• there may be a large quantity of different types of complex documents (the projects owner’s feasibility studies, budgets and bid documentation; bids received from competing bidders; bid evaluation documents; procurement audit reports; contract conditions, specification, bill of quantities, drawings, and programme)

 • there is a general lack of transparency in the infrastructure sector which makes facts and comparable data hard to establish.

-(Note: A separate module examines these factors in more detail).
+(Note: Module 2: “Why infrastructure projects are prone to corruption” examines these factors in more detail).

-• compare prices between projects (as projects differ in design and location)
+• compare bid prices between comparable projects (as projects differ in design and location)

 • establish company ownership (due to concealed ownership structures and lack of public records)